2BRobust -- Mitigating TCP BBR Performance Degradation in Virtual Machines under CPU Contention: Profile of CPU-Limited Sockets

 Given that this effect occurs especially for smaller \acp{RTT}, the increased variance is likely due to our choice of relatively short \acp{RTT}.
 It is intuitive to assume an interdependency between the impact of the timeslice length and the RTT.
 Consider for example that in the 1 ms timeslice case, the \ac{VM} can use the CPU at least once per \ac{RTT} for all configured \acp{RTT} and CPU shares, because even at 10\% CPU share the off-CPU time (9 ms) is not long enough to "swallow" an entire RTT.
 Conversely, with 10-20 ms timeslices, the span of an entire \ac{RTT} can fall into an off-CPU interval which decreases the sender's capabilities to fill the pipe - in the extreme case, \ie 20 ms timeslice and 10 ms RTT, this can even become a problem for Cubic (see \pref{fig:delay_diff}, right).

 \pref{fig:delay_diff} offers a more detailed view on RTT- and timeslice-dependent throughput for BBRv3 and Cubic.
-Generally speaking, we again observe that BBRv3 can recover faster when the sender \ac{VM} is scheduled for short 1 ms timeslice, \ie shorter off-CPU times and higher on-CPU frequency.
+Generally speaking, we again observe that BBRv3 can recover faster when the sender \ac{VM} has a 1 ms timeslice, which implies shorter off-CPU times and higher on-CPU frequency.
 Longer RTT's are also beneficial, since the number of timeslices per 1 RTT increases.
 Unexpectedly, when considering the 10 ms RTT case, the throughput for CPU shares of at least 60\% recovers faster with 20 ms timeslices, than with 10 ms timeslices.
 For lower CPU shares, \ie during strictly CPU-limited throughput conditions, the configured \ac{RTT} has no notable effect on the achieved throughput, similar to what we observed for the bottleneck bandwidth parameter.

 \textbf{Takeaway:} The throughput of all BBR versions is highly inhibited under \ac{SCHEDULING} conditions, whilst Cubic remains robust.
 Limited BBR connections either never approach the available bandwidth because they immediately exit the Startup phase, or they initially send close to the limit but quickly downward-spiral when the delivery rate fails to keep up with the estimated bandwidth.
-Strictly CPU-limited sending occurs at low CPU shares, primarily depends on the timeslice length, and is characterized by the fact that varying bottleneck bandwidths or path \acp{RTT} do affect the achievable throughput.
+Strictly CPU-limited sending occurs at low CPU shares, primarily depends on the timeslice length, and is characterized by the fact that varying bottleneck bandwidths or path \acp{RTT} do not affect the achievable throughput.
 Instead, BBR throughput is strictly capped at values below 20 Mbps, more often below 10 Mbps, in the measured cases.